rmsrosa/random_notes/docs/src/generative/probability_flow.md

     \frac{\partial p}{\partial t} + \nabla_x \cdot (f(x) p(t, x)) = \frac{\sigma^2}{2}\Delta_x p(t, x).
 ```

-The diffusion term can also be expressed as a divergence, namely
+The idea is that the diffusion term can also be expressed as a divergence, namely
 ```math
     \frac{\sigma^2}{2}\Delta_x p(t, x) = \frac{\sigma^2}{2}\nabla_x \cdot \nabla_x p(t, x) = \nabla_x \cdot \left(\frac{\sigma^2}{2}\nabla_x p(t, x)\right).
 ```
-Notice that, at least where $p(t, x) > 0,$ we can write the gradient term in terms of the Stein score $\nabla_x\log p(t, x),$
+Another key point is that the gradient above can be written as a multiple of the probability density, with the help of the Stein score function $\nabla_x\log p(t, x).$ Indeed, in the region where $p(t, x) > 0,$
 ```math
     \nabla_x p(t, x) = p(t, x) \frac{\nabla_x p(t, x)}{p(t, x)} = p(t, x) \nabla_x \log p(t, x).
 ```
-With the understanding that $s\log s$ vanishes for $s = 0$, which extends this function continuously to the region $s\geq 0,$ we can assume this relation holds everywhere.
+Then, with the understanding that $s\log s$ vanishes for $s = 0$, which extends this function continuously to the region $s\geq 0,$ we can assume this relation holds everywhere.
 Thus, the Fokker-Planck equation takes the form
 ```math
     \frac{\partial p}{\partial t} + \nabla_x \cdot (f(x) p(t, x)) = \nabla_x \cdot (\frac{\sigma^2}{2}p(t, x) \nabla_x \log p(t, x)).
 ```